python-cmd2/cmd2/docs/features/plugins.md

 ## Hooks

-Plugins can register hook methods, which are called by `cmd2.Cmd`{.interpreted-text role="class"} during various points in the application and command processing lifecycle.
+Plugins can register hook methods, which are called by [cmd2.Cmd][] during various points in the application and command processing lifecycle.
 Plugins should not override any of the deprecated hook methods, instead they should register their hooks as described in the [Hooks](./hooks.md) section.

 You should name your hooks so that they begin with the name of your plugin.
 Hook methods get mixed into the `cmd2` application and this naming convention helps avoid unintentional method overriding.